Ah, the familiar cry from a brand paying too much per sale from their digital ads…

-My client hadn’t carried out any surveys or customer interviews for longer than 12 months.
-There were hundreds of unnamed subscribers on the list, many of whom had been acquired in a multi-brand giveaway years before.
+Our client hadn’t carried out any surveys or customer interviews in over 12 months.
+There were hundreds of unnamed subscribers on their email list, many of whom had been acquired in a multi-brand giveaway years before.
 What’s more, the brand wasn’t known for sending regular emails to keep the relationship with subscribers going.

-With this in mind, I decided to start with an incentivised subscriber survey to prime people for opening emails from my client.
+With this in mind, Sabine decided to start with an incentivised subscriber survey to prime people for opening emails from the client.

-The incentive would entice them to open the email, while the questions would pique their interest, and I’d gain enough insights into my client’s readers to draft emails that would resonate.
+The incentive would entice them to open the email, while the questions would pique their interest, and we’d gain enough insights into our client’s readers to draft emails that would resonate.

-First, I checked up on the brand’s Mailchimp account to get to know their setup, run some reports, and see if we needed to work on their GDPR compliance (I’m not a lawyer, but I studied the legislation for copywriting purposes).
+First, Sabine checked up on the brand’s Mailchimp account to get to know their setup, run some reports, and see if we needed to work on their GDPR compliance (we don’t have lawyers on the team, but Sabine studied the legislation for copywriting purposes).

-Then, I made a list of recommendations for my client to work through in order to optimise the entire customer journey for conversion and compliance — divided into priority levels and with detailed instructions (these actions were outside the scope of our project).
+Then, she made a list of recommendations for the client to work through in order to optimise the entire customer journey for conversion and compliance — divided into priority levels and with detailed instructions (these actions were outside the scope of our project).

 Sending a subscriber survey